meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 The RADIUS Client MAY increment packet counters as a result of sending a Status-Realm-Resquest or receiving a Status-Realm-Response.
 The RADIUS Client MUST NOT perform any other action that is normally performed when it receives a Response packet, such as permitting a user to have login access to a port.

 RADIUS Clients MAY send Status-Realm-Request packets to the RADIUS destination ports from the same source port(s) used to send other Request packets.
-Other RADIUS Clients MAY choose to send Status-Realm-Request packets from a unique source port that is not used to send other Request packets.
+RADIUS Clients MAY choose to send Status-Realm-Request packets from a unique source port that is not used to send other Request packets.

 In the case where a RADIUS Client sends a Status-Realm-Request packets from a source port also used to send other Request packets, the Identifier field MUST be unique across all outstanding Request packets for that source port, independent of the value of the RADIUS Code field for those outstanding requests.
 Once the RADIUS Client has either received a corresponding Status-Realm-Response packet or determined that the Status-Realm-Request has timed out, it may reuse the Identifier in another Request packet.